Siddharth11235/Amazon_Book_Reviews/README.md

 - [x] Use grafana to visualize basic metrics.
 - [x] Split the airflow pipeline into an HTTPS step and a SparkSubmit step.
 - [x] Add the word clouds
+- [ ] Improve pipeline performance by setting up redis to move data instead of a local folder.
 - [ ] Setup terraform to move to cloud if needed.
 - [ ] Automate the graphana setup